viiri/gatekeeper/docs/user-guide.md

 <https://keycloak.example.com/realms/REALM_NAME/protocol/openid-connect/logout>.
 If the URL is not specified we will attempt to grab the URL from the OpenID discovery response.

-There is also option `--enable-logout-redirect` which uses keycloak logout mechanism and this logout url <https://keycloak.example.com/auth/realms/REALM_NAME/protocol/openid-connect/logout>.

 ## Cross-origin resource sharing (CORS)